GloriEvo/GloriEvo/README.md

 ◦ GenAI users or defenders of GenAI users. (*does not apply to people making an attempt to stop their use of GenAI.*)

-◦ "DNI if you like / think you like [insert thing] more than me." pmo
+◦ "DNI if you like / think you like [insert thing] more than me."

 </details>